Created by Edmund Beloin and Jack Rose

-Right in the middle of all those classic hard-boiled private eye films and dark and nasty B flick noirs, this must have come as some sort of cool breeze.
-This highly-entertainly spoof, in true noir fashion, is all told in a flashback, as bumbling and disillusioned baby photographer and P.I. wannabe RONNIE JACKSON, facing a murder rap, biding his time on San Quentin’s Death Row, is interviewed by reporters.
+Right in the middle of all those classic hard-boiled private eye films and dark and nasty B-flick noirs, this must have come as some sort of cool breeze.
+This highly-entertain spoof, in true noir fashion, is all told in a flashback, as bumbling and disillusioned baby photographer and P.I. wannabe RONNIE JACKSON, facing a murder rap, biding his time on San Quentin’s Death Row, is interviewed by reporters.

 He gets his chance (and more than he bargained for) when the private investigator in the office next to his, Sam McCloud (played by Alan Ladd himself), is called out of town, and asks Ronnie to watch the office.
 He’s only supposed to answer the phone, but it doesn’t take long for Ronnie to step into Sam’s gumshoes, taking on a case for the mysterious femme fatale Baroness Montay (Dorothy Lamour), who wants Jackson to find her missing husband.
 There ensues a confusing, cockeyed caper full of double and triple crosses, gloomy mansions, evil doctors, deadly villians, hulking thugs, and more double crosses, with every plot twist skewering thriller clichés.

-Smart gags and dead-on performances make this one of the all-time most satisfying parodies of the hard-boiled detective film.
-It’s full of great lines, wink-wink in-jokes and screwball spoofs.
+Smart gags and dead-on performances make this one of the all-time great parodies of the hard-boiled detective film.
+It’s full of wisecracks, wink-wink in-jokes and screwball spoofs.
 The cast is first-rate, top-loaded with Peter Lorre, Lon Chaney Jr., and Charles Dingle as the bad guys, Lamour as the babe, and Ladd and Bing Crosby (“He’ll take any kind of part!”) making small but hilarious appearances.